umputun/tg-spam/INSTALL.md

 ## Step 2: Setting Up Docker Desktop (The Program That Runs TG-Spam)

+*Please note: using an instance, droplet, virtual machine, VPS, or whatever it is called within the provider of your choice with preinstalled Docker and Docker Compose is usually a better and simpler choice.
+In this case, you can skip this step.
+To make sure you have Docker installed, run `docker --version` and `docker compose --version` in your terminal.*

 **See the [official Docker Desktop documentation](https://docs.docker.com/desktop/) for more detailed instructions.**

 Docker Desktop is a program that helps run TG-Spam on your computer.
 Here's how to install it: